Big fun in a small space

 0 of 3 people found this review helpful.

 Short but Risky

 Cons: Be careful of the marsh on hole #4.
-I throw a disc I'm willing to lose on hole #5 and #6 due to the water hazards.
+I throw a disc I'm willing to lose on hole #4,#5 and #6 due to the water hazards.
 Do not throw right on hole #10.
-I would give this course a higher rating if it weren't for hole #11.
-It is a par 4 with no fairway.
-I do not understand it.... there is a marsh on the left which is not able to be traversed and only a path on the right.
-You can go for the chains but there is not a lot of room for error.
+I would give this course a higher rating if it weren't for a couple of holes.
+Holes #7,#9 and #12 are too short.
+Hole #11 is fun but very difficult because it leaves virtually no room for error.
 There are not really any long holes which will frustrate some people.
 It is definitely possible to lose a disc here in the water or on the marsh holes so be careful.

 No black bears here, Just good 'ol disc golf.

 -Innova DISCatcher baskets that are in great shape

 -Nice signs at each teepad that illustrate each hole well and each sign has a little factoid about the park or something related to the outdoors which I thought was a nice touch.

 -While there aren't any long holes (The longest being 301 feet) the course's shortness can be mostly overlooked due to the fact that almost all the holes are pretty wooded and technical enough to provide enough challenge for players of all skill levels.